 Install packages / mod your container

-Let’s make a new R script to install some extra packages we want and save it into our directory
+Let’s make a new R script to install an extra packages we want and save it into our directory

 hauncher.
 My script is called